 Where to Stay in Ubud

-- Sandat Glamping Tents is a truly unique place to stay in Ubud.
-Luxury glamping tents sit among the tropical forest outside of Ubud.
-Enjoy the privacy of your own tent with private pool, a traditional lumbung or eco cabin.
+A truly unique place to stay in Ubud.
+Luxury glamping tents sit in the tropical forest outside of Ubud.
+Enjoy the privacy of your own tent with a private pool, a traditional lumbung or an eco-cabin.

-- Book in for a rejuvenating stay at a wellness hotel on the outskirts of Ubud town, Fivelements, Ubud.
+Book a rejuvenating stay at a wellness hotel on the outskirts of Ubud town.

 The Fit Traveller was a guest of the Indonesian Ministry for Tourism for this recent trip to Bali.
 As always, the opinions, imagery and words are authentically our own.